3MFConsortium/spec_displacement/3MF Displacement Extension.md

 ## 4.1 Fill Rule

-When applying the displacement map to a mesh, the resultant shape might be extruded (enlarged), or eroded (shrunk).
+When applying the displacement map to a mesh, the resultant shape might be extruded (enlarged), or substraction (shrunk).
 This shape change might result on additional shape self-intersections or new holes when two surfaces have an overlapped erosion.

 The final shape MUST be resolved by applying the Fill Rule as defined in the 3MF core specification ([4.1.1 Fill Rule](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#411-fill-rule)).